nenosinc/RMScannerView/README.md

 NOTE: 'Supported' means that the library has been tested with this version.
 'Compatible' means that the library should work on this OS version (i.e. it doesn't rely on any unavailable SDK features) but is no longer being tested for compatibility and may require tweaking or bug fixes to run correctly.

 ## License
 You are free to make changes and use this in either personal or commercial projects.
 Attribution is not required, but it appreciated.
 A little *Thanks!* (or something to that affect) would be much appreciated.
-If you use UIScannerView in your app, send an email to contact@iraremedia.com or let us know on Twitter @iRareMedia.
-See the [full UIScannerView license here](https://github.com/iRareMedia/UIScannerView/blob/master/LICENSE.md).
+If you use RMScannerView in your app, send an email to contact@iraremedia.com or let us know on Twitter @iRareMedia.
+See the [full RMScannerView license here](https://github.com/iRareMedia/RMScannerView/blob/master/LICENSE.md).

 ## Contributions
 Any contribution is more than welcome!
 You can contribute through pull requests and issues on GitHub.
-Learn more [about contributing to the project here](https://github.com/iRareMedia/UIScannerView/blob/master/CONTRIBUTING.md).
+Learn more [about contributing to the project here](https://github.com/iRareMedia/RMScannerView/blob/master/CONTRIBUTING.md).

 ## Sample App
-The iOS Sample App included with this project demonstrates how to setup and use many of the features in UIScannerView.
+The iOS Sample App included with this project demonstrates how to setup and use many of the features in RMScannerView.

 # Documentation
-All methods, properties, types, and delegate methods available on the UIScannerView class are documented below.
-If you're using [Xcode 5](https://developer.apple.com/technologies/tools/whats-new.html) with UIScannerView, documentation is available directly within Xcode (just Option-Click any method for Quick Help).
+All methods, properties, types, and delegate methods available on the RMScannerView class are documented below.
+If you're using [Xcode 5](https://developer.apple.com/technologies/tools/whats-new.html) with RMScannerView, documentation is available directly within Xcode (just Option-Click any method for Quick Help).

 ## Setup
-Adding UIScannerView to your project is easy.
+Adding RMScannerView to your project is easy.
 Follow these steps below to get everything up and running.

-  1. Add the `UIScannerView.h` and `UIScannerView.m` files into your project
+  1. Add the `RMScannerView.h`, `RMScannerView.m`, `RMOutlineBox.h`, and `RMOutlineBox.m` files into your project
-  2. Import where necessary, `#import "UIScannerView.h"`
+  2. Import where necessary, `#import "RMScannerView.h"`
-  3. Setup the UIScannerView when your UIViewController or view loads:
+  3. Setup the RMScannerView when your UIViewController or view loads:

         [scannerView setVerboseLogging:YES]; // Set verbose logging to YES so we can see exactly what's going on [scannerView startCaptureSession]; // Start the capture session when the view loads - this will also start a scan session

-  4. Add a UIView to the corresponding / desired View Controller and set the view's custom class to `UIScannerView`
+  4. Add a UIView to the corresponding / desired View Controller and set the view's custom class to `RMScannerView`
-  5. Subscribe to the `UIScannerView` delegate either through the interface (using the outlets inspector) or through code by subscribing to the `UIScannerViewDelegate` and then setting it.
+  5. Subscribe to the `RMScannerView` delegate either through the interface (using the outlets inspector) or through code by subscribing to the `RMScannerViewDelegate` and then setting it.

 ## Sessions
-UIScannerView manages barcode scanning in *sessions* which can be started or stopped at anytime.
+RMScannerView manages barcode scanning in *sessions* which can be started or stopped at anytime.
 There are various session levels, each having a slightly different effect which is suitable for a different period.
 The **capture session** is the encompassing session which includes the stream of camera data, scan data, and any animations on the view.
 The **scan session** is part of the capture session.
 It includes only the scan data.
 A scan session can be stopped separate of the capture session.

 ## Methods
-There are many methods available on UIScannerView.
+There are many methods available on RMScannerView.
 The most important / highlight methods are documented below.
 All other methods are documented in the header file and with in-code comments.
 You should not attempt to use methods which are not listed in the header file.

 ### Starting a Capture Session
 Starts the current barcode scanner capture session.
 This method should be called when the encapsulating UIViewController is presented or is loaded, or at any appropriate time.
-A session will not automatically start when the UIScannerView is loaded (ex. by an interface file).
+A session will not automatically start when the RMScannerView is loaded (ex. by an interface file).
 Calling this method begins the AVCaptureSession and starts the collection of camera data - including scan data.

     [scannerView startCaptureSession];